abs-lang/abs/docs/src/docs/syntax/if.md

 }
 ```

-You can wrap conditions in parenthesis, although we believe that,
+You can wrap conditions in parentheses, although we believe that,
 from a readability standpoint, it's usually better to omit them:

 ```bash